-WCLT has agreements to purchase a subset of the large parcels composing the site, but the owners of some other parcels are currently not willing to sell.
-This feasibility study analyzes and determines the feasibility of estuary restoration under three scenarios based on current and potential future land availability.
+WCLT has landowner acknowledgement forms (that may indicate wiliness to sell) for a subset of the large parcels composing the site, but the owners of some other parcels are currently not willing to sell.
 The study also identifies possible interim habitat enhancement options if meaningful estuary restoration cannot be accomplished on the currently available land.
 The project objectives include: